2. How to become a childminder

 Step 3

-• apply for disclosure and barring checks for yourself and anyone over 16 living in your household.
+Apply for disclosure and barring checks for yourself and anyone over 16 living in your household.
 (If you are registering with an agency they may undertake these for you).
-This must be in place applying for registration.
+This must be in place when applying for registration.

 Step 4*

-• once Ofsted receive your full application they will arrange to come and undertake a registration visit at your home.
+Once Ofsted receives your full application they will arrange to come and undertake a registration visit at your home.
 Public Liability insurance will need to be in place before this visit takes place.
+At the registration visit Ofsted will identify if they intend to register you and onto which registers.
+Review the podcasts available Registration visit - Google Doc

 Step 5